machinefi/w3bstream-client-js/README.md

     - `event_type`: The type of the event. _(Optional)_
     - `timestamp`: The timestamp of the event. _(Optional)_
   - `payload`: The message to send.
 Can be an object or binary data.

+Returns an observable that emits a promise for each batch of messages.